rklymentiev/py-for-neuro/slides/chapter2_04_pep8.md

 # Code style guidelines

 Notes: It's important to keep your code "organized" so it is easy for other people in your team to go through it.
 The most common guide for Python code style guidelines is **PEP 8**.
 Here we will look at some points on how to make your code readable.
-If you want to learn, check out these links:
+If you want to learn more, check out these links:

 * [PEP 8](https://www.python.org/dev/peps/pep-0008/)
 * Blog post on [How to Write Beautiful Python Code With PEP 8](https://realpython.com/python-pep8/)